t-foretnik/Real-Time-SDK/Java/Eta/TestCase/README.md

 subscriptionTimeoutSeconds=5
 ```

-# How to use these test cases?
+## How to use these test cases?

 The tests can be run from any IDE or by removing the exclusion from [build.gradle](build.gradle).
 Make sure to provide the necessary configuration values in order to make the tests work.

-# The tests are all successful, so what's the fuzz?
+## The tests are all successful, so what's the problem?

 The tests are written to prove the current faulty behavior and thus expect certain actions to fail.
 Assertions are made to prove that the exceptions occur and not that actions completed successfully